WebstaurantStore / Food Service Resources / Bakery Management / Pie Crust Designs

 Add in pie filling.

-• Place the decorative top crust onto the pie.5.
+• Place decorative top crust onto pie.5.

-Place the decorative top crust onto the pie.
+Place decorative top crust onto pie.

 Basic Pie Crust Recipe

 Creating a delicious pie starts with a basic pie crust recipe.
-This simple recipe is easy to work and consistently produces a buttery, flaky pie crust.
+This simple recipe is easy to make and consistently produces a buttery, flaky pie crust.
 With just a few ingredients, you can create a foundation for a wide variety of sweet and savory pies.

 • 2 1/2 cups all-purpose flour